r888800009/r809devbot/README.md

 - `chat.respond(identifier, callback(message))` an interface for the module responds messages to APIs.
 - `chat.log(identifier, message)` log message to database.
 <!-- - `chat.trigger()`-->

+### command.py commands
+- `disable message-print` do not show the message data when API receive
+- `disable config dump` do not show the configure json when start
+- `list config` show configure option
+- `list config Output` show `Output` option
+- `list config TelegramAPI.Token` show token of TelegramAPI

 #### table
 ``` sql